Introduction to Anderson t-motives: a survey

+Recall that in characteristic 0 the lattice functor from abelian varieties to lattices satisfied the Riemann condition is an isomorphism.
+For the characteristic $p$ the situation is worse.
+Let us describe what is known.

-An example of a non-uniformizable t-motive is given in [G], 5.9.9.
-The proof of its non-uniformizability given in [G] is "artificial".
+First of all, not all Anderson t-motives $M$ are uniformizable, i.e. not for all of them the dimension of $L(M)$ is $r$ as it should be.
+An example of a non-uniformizable t-motive is given in [A86], 2.2 ( = [G96], 5.9.9).
+The proof of its non-uniformizability given in [A86] is "artificial".
 The same example is treated in [EGL] by a direct calculation, see [EGL], Example 6.3.
-It is shown that the example of [G], 5.9.9 is, in some sense, the "simplest" non-uniformizable t-motive.
+It is shown that the example of [A86], 2.2 is, in some sense, the "simplest" non-uniformizable t-motive.

+Let us consider notations of (5.9).
+It is known that if $A_k$ is invertible and for $i=1,\dots, k-1$ the entries of $A_i$ are sufficiently small then $M$ are uniformizable.
+An explicit estimate is given in [GL17] (end of page 383 and Proposition 2):